Origins What is Buddhism Doctrines Comparison The Truth

 Anatta — Non-Self

 There is no unchanging, permanent self or soul in living beings.
-The sense of a fixed "I" is an illusion.
-There is no abiding essence in any phenomena or living being.
+The sense of a fixed self is an illusion.

 The Four Noble Truths